Things To Do In Nagoya & Its Surroundings 名古屋

 Interested in sumo?
 The annual Nagoya basho (tournament) is held in July at Aichi Prefectural Gymnasium.
 Day tickets (from ,200) are available there 9am-5pm, or you can phone 052 962 9300 for advance sales.

 Located just south of Sakae and Fushimi, Nagoya's main shopping centers, is Osu Kannon Temple - a great place to stroll and take in the mix of old and new.
-Osu Kannon Temple is Nagoya's oldest and the surrounding area is home to a vibrant fusion of old-style arcades selling everything from discount electronics to second-hand kimono, antique markets on the 18th and 28th of each month, and a number of intriguing Brazilian shops and cafes.
+Osu Kannon Temple is Nagoya's oldest and the surrounding area of Osu Kannon or just "Osu" is home to a vibrant fusion of old-style arcades selling everything from discount electronics to second-hand kimono, antique markets on the 18th and 28th of each month, and a number of intriguing Brazilian shops and cafes.
 Brother Computer Solutions is a foreigner-friendly new and used store in Ameyoko Biru #1.

 Koshoji Temple, which was established by the Tokugawa family, dates from the 17th century and consists of a number of fine buildings including an impressive five-storey wooden pagoda completed in 1808.
 The temple and grounds of its attached graveyard are situated in pleasant woodland on Yagoto Hill just a few minutes walk towards Imaike from Yagoto on the Iida-kaido.
 Koshoji temple hosts an annual "1,000-Lantern Festival" at the harvest moon on the third Saturday of October and is a pleasant place to walk or just relax.
 There are small flea-markets on 5th and 13th of every month.
 Nearby Yagoto has some good restaurants, bars and shops catering to the many university students in the area.
 Nagoya University, Chukyo University, Nanzan University and Meijo University are all within easy reach of Yagoto.

 Tel: 052 832 2801